iLVL-Key/FFXI/addons/leaderboard/readme.md

   - **Silent:** Tracks in the background, no party chat call outs.
 Default.
   - **Lite:** Limited party chat call outs.
   - **Party:** Full party chat call outs.
 Great for linkshell events.
-- Tracks 10 different boards.
+- Tracks 11 different boards.
 - On-Screen Display for tracking boards in realtime.
 - Rival system.
 Set another player as your Rival and get notifications when either of you beat the others scores (visible only to you).
 - Optout list.
 Characters on this list will not be tracked and all current data for them will be deleted.
 - Party commands.
-Party members can use party chat (or a tell) to issue certain commands.
+Party members can use party chat (or a tell) to issue certain commands while in Party or Lite Modes.
 - Automatic data recovery.
 If you crash or disconnect, all scores are saved and it picks back up right where it left off.
 - Tracks every players scores individually.
 Allows any player in the group to get a report with only their own scores for each board.
 - Tracks the number of "9's" a player has hit.
 - Duplicate scores are ordered by who hit the number first.
-- All settings can be changed via commands in-game, no need to modify the settings file (although you still can of course).
+- All major settings can be changed via commands in-game, no need to modify the settings file (although you still can of course).

 ### Currently Tracked Boards
 - `c/cure` - Running total of cures.